-I grew up in the Yorkshire Dales, and spent my childhood playing out in the fields and woods.
-That delight of being on my knees exploring a little stream, the cobwebs at the base of a tree, or an animal track, has stayed with me all my life.
+Jan grew up in the Yorkshire Dales, and spent her childhood playing out in the fields and woods.
+That delight of being on her knees exploring a little stream, the cobwebs at the base of a tree, or an animal track, has stayed with her all her life.

 I live in the middle of West Sussex near Ardingly as a gate keeper to a beautiful nature reserve and reservoir.
 I practice and guide forest bathing and nature therapy for different groups, charities and with some National Trust properties and Wakehurst Place / Kew Gardens and enjoy mentoring and supporting other guides.

 I am a transformational coach, ICF certified and trained with Animas and I enjoy coaching my clients outdoors in nature.
 I also lead natural mindfulness walks and eco therapy nature and wellbeing retreats.

 I have just completed a year long Ecotherapy 10 Directions training with Tariki Trust and facilitiating and guiding with Sacred Earth, Way of Nature and The Visionairies, involved with nature quests and rights of passages programs for adult and school groups.

 I enjoy volunteering with nature connection programs in Sussex working with challenged young people on youth nature mentoring programs and adults suffering with mental health, anxiety and depression.